How to Recognize and Break a Trauma Bond

 You’re in a relationship that feels like a rollercoaster.
-When the relationship is good you feel elated and lively, but when the relationship is bad, you feel hopeless and defeated.
+When the relationship is good you feel elated and lively, but when it’s bad, you feel hopeless and defeated.
 You feel isolated, confused, and not like yourself.
 You tell yourself all relationships go through rough patches, but deep down you know that something isn’t right.
-Every time you consider ending the relationship, your partner suddenly becomes caring, considerate, and is all the things you’ve been asking for.
+Every time you consider ending the relationship, your partner suddenly becomes caring, considerate, and does all the things you’ve been asking for.

 The Trauma Bonding Cycle

 If the above sounds like you, it’s very possible you’re caught in a trauma bond.
-Trauma bonding occurs when one partner forms a strong attachment to an abusive partner.
-This attachment is strengthened through cycling periods of emotional abuse and devaluation, followed by loving behavior and positive reinforcement.
+Trauma bonding occurs when a person forms a strong attachment to their abusive partner.
+This attachment is strengthened through cycles of emotional abuse followed by positive reinforcement.
 This cycle creates low feelings of self-worth and cultivates a dependence on the abuser.
-The partner being abused begins to believe that their abuser is the only one who can make them feel better, even though it’s the abuse that has lowered their self-worth in the first place.
-This can be comparable to a similar phenomenon known as Stockholm syndrome.
+The partner being abused believes that their abuser is the only one who can make them feel better, even though it’s the abuse that has caused such despair in the first place.

 • One person persistently tries to devalue and put down the other.

-• You experience periods of intense affection by this partner, often following a fight.
+• You experience periods of intense affection from your partner, often following a fight.

 • You find yourself constantly rationalizing your partner’s behavior and making excuses for them.

-• Your partner often makes you feel blamed and at fault for the abuse.
+• Your partner blames you for the abuse.

 • You find yourself withholding information about your partner’s behavior from family and friends.